-Holiday Markets Worth A Visit in Ontario
+Holiday Markets Worth A Visit in Ontario in 2022

 Millions of twinkling lights, gently falling snow and the amazing feeling of supporting small local artisans: what’s not to love about the annual holiday market?
 It’s likely that you already have your favourite, but in case you’re looking for something new this year, we’ve rounded up a few great ones from around Ontario.